Arcadia-Science/2024-organismal-selection/README.md

 ## Purpose

-This repository contains code for proteome curation, phylogenomic inference, molecular conservation calculations, and analyses related to the pub "Leveraging evolution to identify novel organismal models of human biology".
+This repository contains code for proteome curation, phylogenomic inference, molecular conservation calculations, and analyses related to the pub ["Leveraging evolution to identify novel organismal models of human biology"](https://research.arcadiascience.com/pub/result-evolutionary-organismal-selection).

 ## Installation and Setup

 This repository uses conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/projects/miniconda/en/latest/).

 After installing conda and [mamba](https://mamba.readthedocs.io/en/latest/), you can now build the environment.
-Because the conservation analysis depends on several R-packages not distributed through conda, as well as several software that must be locally compiled from source, you must take two additional steps before building the environment.
+Because the conservation analysis depends on several R packages not distributed through conda, as well as several packages that must be locally compiled from source, you must take two additional steps before building the environment.
 First, you must edit the [environment YAML file](./envs/aa_stats_mv_dists.yml), uncommenting the C/C++ compilers that are appropriate for your operating system.
 This section of the environment YAML file is shown below.

 ```
-dependencies: # Uncomment the relevant lines below based on your operating system.
+dependencies: # Comment and uncomment the relevant lines below based on your operating system.
   - gcc_linux-64  # Linux (GCC C compiler)
   - gxx_linux-64  # Linux (GCC C++ compiler)
   # - clang_osx-64  # macOS (Clang C compiler)